-Statement of Support for Israel
+Statement on Israel

 The creation of the State of Israel is one of the seminal events in Jewish history.
 Recognizing the significance of the State and its national institutions, we seek to instill in our students an attachment to the State of Israel and its people as well as a sense of responsibility for their welfare.